 Adrianne Pieczonka is one of the world's leading sopranos of her generation.
 She is internationally celebrated for her operatic interpretations of Wagner, Strauss, Verdi and Puccini.
 She has brought to life such powerful women as Tosca, Chrysothemis, Sieglinde, Leonore, The Marschallin, The Kaiserin, Ariadne, Arabella, Elisabetta, and Amelia on leading opera stages in Europe, North America and Asia.

-Adrianne’s performances have taken her to New York’s Metropolitan Opera, the Vienna Staatsoper, ROH Covent Garden, Paris, Berlin, Madrid, Munich, Frankfurt, Los Angeles and La Scala, as well as some of Europe’s finest summer festivals including Salzburg, Bayreuth, Glyndebourne and Aix-en-Provence under the direction of such conductors as James Levine, Riccardo Muti, Zubin Mehta, Sir Neville Marriner, Claudio Abbado, the late Richard Bradshaw, Lorin Maazel, Nikolaus Harnoncourt, Anthony Pappano and the late Sir Georg Solti.
+Adrianne has performed for over three decades at The Metropolitan Opera, Vienna Staatsoper, ROH Covent Garden, La Scala Milan, Paris, Berlin, Amsterdam, Madrid, Munich, Frankfurt, Barcelona, Los Angeles, San Francisco as well as some of Europe’s finest summer festivals including Salzburg, Bayreuth, Glyndebourne and Aix-en-Provence.
+Adrianne has sung under the direction of such conductors as James Levine, Riccardo Muti, Zubin Mehta, Kirill Petrenko, Claudio Abbado, the late Richard Bradshaw, Yannick Nézet-Séguin, Christian Thielemann, Franz Welser Möst and the late Sir Georg Solti.

 A consummate concert and recital artist, Adrianne has performed recitals in Canada and throughout Europe with pianists Wolfram Rieger, Brian Zeger and Liz Upchurch among others.
 She is a Grammy Award nominee and in 2010 she won a Juno Award for her CD "Adrianne sings Puccini" on the Orfeo Label.
 She won a Dora Mavor Moore Award in 2004 for her portrayal of Sieglinde in Die Walküre with the COC.